 While of course, it’s fairly easy to plonk a mirror up on any wall, today I wanted to share a few creative ways to use mirrors that you may not have considered before.
 You can cut mirrors to virtually any size or shape and by going through a manufacturer or specialist, the world is your oyster in terms of how you want to use them.
 Thanks to modern manufacturing techniques, they are also a relatively inexpensive material which makes it great to have a bit of fun with.

 With Spring nearly here and brighter days ahead, why not get your home ready and make the most of mirrors in your space?
 Here are a few ways to do just that, starting from the fairly simple to the slightly more extravagant.

-Behind a lamp
+Behind a light

-One of the simplest ways to take advantage of everything a mirror has to offer is to simply place it behind a lamp.
+One of the simplest ways to take advantage of everything a mirror has to offer is to simply place it behind a light or lamp.
 In the evenings, the soft light cast will be doubled, creating a lovely warm reflection at the same time.

 As a tray on a rustic coffee table